How to Clean Laminate Wood Floors Without Streaking: Pro Tips

 Laminated floors are a cheap alternative to hardwood floors.
 It gives you virtually the same properties as hardwood for a fraction of the price.
 These synthetic floorboards are stable, durable, and on top of all, they are beautiful.

-But one problem with them is that they are very prone to streaking (smearing).
+But one problem with them is that they are prone to streaking (smearing).
 Streaks are unsightly and can ruin the look of your floors.
 Without the proper technique, every time you pick up a mop to try and clean it, the mop would just leave them everywhere.

-It’s not uncommon for people to just get so fed up, they just ignore it altogether and just let the streaks build.
+It's not uncommon for people to just get so fed up, they just ignore it altogether and just let the streaks build.
+Streaks—other than looking ugly—decrease the longevity of your floor.
+They're a combination of water, dirt, and chemical residues from cleaners and soaps.
+Letting them soak into your floor damages the protective laminate layer over time.

 Why Do Streaks Appear on Laminated Floors?

-What Kind of Cleaner to Use for Laminate Floors?
+What Cleaner to Use for Laminate Floors?

 Natural vs. Commercial Cleaner